Grandpa Kitchen

-Grandpa Kitchen is a YouTube channel established by Narayana Reddy (1946 – 27 October 2019).
+Grandpa Kitchen is a YouTube channel established by Narayana Reddy (1 January 1946 – 27 October 2019).
 He was from Telangana, India.
-In his channel he and his grandchildren cooked large dishes of food intended for orphans, making both Indian and western dishes.
+In his channel he and (especially after his death) his grandchildren cooked large dishes of food intended for orphans, making both Indian and western dishes.
 The creator's residence is near Hyderabad.

 Sanya Jain of NDTV described the resulting dishes as "mega-sized", and Reddy used a wood-fired flame to cook instead of a modern oven.
 Reddy's son operated the YouTube channel itself.
 Reddy's trademark clothing consisted of a dhoti and a white shirt, and he also has a white handlebar moustache.
 Anurag Verma of News 18 wrote that two factors that made him popular on YouTube were the donations of food and the "seemingly modest approach to cooking".